mir-group/phoebe/doc/sphinx/source/inputFiles.rst

 deltaTemperature
 ^^^^^^^^^^^^^^^^

-* **Description:** To be used together with minTemperature and maxTemperature, sets the code to compute observables at temperatures between :ref:`minTemperature` and :ref:`maxTemperature` in steps of :ref:`deltaTemperature`.
+* **Description:** To be used together with minTemperature and maxTemperature, sets the code to compute observables at temperatures (in Kelvin) between :ref:`minTemperature` and :ref:`maxTemperature` in steps of :ref:`deltaTemperature`.

 * **Format:** *double*